 Regular maintenance can increase the life of your hard hat by helping you identify and mitigate any signs of damage to ensure you are always protected.

-- Proper storage can lead to an extended life span so make sure you keep your hard hat in e in a cool and dry environment.
+- Proper storage can lead to an extended life span so make sure you keep your hard hat in a cool and dry environment.
 Keep it away from direct sunlight to avoid UV damage.

 - Clean your hard hat before you wear it.
 Use mild soap and warm water to rinse, and let it air dry.